ZeitOnline/vivi/core/src/zeit/vgwort/README.txt

 >>> len(tokens)
 2

+When registering documents we need to know whether an object has already been registered with VGWort or not.
+Since the DAV-Server cannot query for the non-existence of properties, we initialize them with empty values:

+>>> reginfo = zeit.vgwort.interfaces.IRegistrationInfo(content)
+>>> print reginfo.registered_on
+None
+>>> reginfo.register_error
+u''
+>>> reginfo.register_error = u'foo'

 Publishing the same object again does not assign a new token:

 >>> zope.event.notify(zeit.cms.workflow.interfaces.BeforePublishEvent(
 ...     content, content))
 >>> len(tokens)
 2

+>>> reginfo.register_error
+u'foo'

 Tokens are only assigned for the master object of the event: